POUVOIR -Improving the sexual and reproductive health and rights of cisgender and trans sex workers in Côte d’Ivoire through an empowerment approach

-To improve the Sexual and Reproductive Health and Rights (SRHR) of cisgender and trans women in Côte d’Ivoire and thus contribute to the achievement of national objectives in the fight against HIV/AIDS.
+To improve the Sexual and Reproductive Health and Rights of cisgender and trans sex workers in Côte d’Ivoire and thus contribute to the achievement of national goals in the fight against HIV/AIDS

-To improve access for cisgender and trans women to prevention and sexual risk reduction (SRR) interventions (STIs, HIV, GBV, SGBV) and to comprehensive and quality SRH services.
+To improve cisgender and trans sex workers’ access to prevention and sexual risk reduction interventions (Sexually Transmitted Infections, HIV/AIDS, Gender Based Violence, Unintended Pregnancy) and to comprehensive, quality Sexual and Reproductive Health services.

 Activities and expected results

-- Participatory planning and definition of a strengthening plan for Bléty, as well as organisational capacity building.
+- Participatory planning and definition of a strengthening plan for our CSO partners, as well as organisational capacity building.

-- Strengthening of peer educators on SRH, particularly on approaches related to self-care (education, self-testing for STIs and self-use contraception) and GBV: training, development of tools
+- Strengthening of peer educators on SRH, particularly on approaches related to self-care (education, self-testing for STIs and self-use contraception) and gender based violences (GBV): training, development of tools

 - Implement or strengthen GBV prevention and referral mechanisms and empower cisgender and transgender women